Willie Nelson: Beginnings (1956–1971)

 Nelson signed with Liberty Records and was recording by August 1961 at the Bradley Studios in Nashville.
-His first two successful singles as an artist were released by the next year, including "Willingly" (a duet with his soon-to-be second wife, Shirley Collie, which became his first charting single and first Top Ten at No. 10) and "Touch Me" (his second Top Ten, stalling at No. 7).
+His first two successful singles as an artist were released by the next year, including "Willingly" (a duet with his soon-to-be second wife, Shirley Collie, which became his first charting single and first Top Ten at No. 10) and "Touch Me", his second Top Ten, stalling at No. 7.
 Nelson's tenure at Liberty yielded his first album entitled ...And Then I Wrote, released in September 1962.

-In 1963 Collie and Nelson were married in Las Vegas.
+In 1963, Collie and Nelson were married in Las Vegas.
 He then worked on the west coast offices of Pamper Records, in Pico Rivera, California.
 Since the job did not allow him the time to play music of his own, he left it and bought a ranch in Ridgetop, Tennessee, outside of Nashville.
 Fred Foster of Monument Records signed Nelson in early 1964, but only one single was released: "I Never Cared For You".

 By the fall of 1964, Nelson had moved to RCA Victor at the behest of Chet Atkins, signing a contract for $10,000 per year.
 Country Willie – His Own Songs became Nelson's first RCA Victor album, recorded in April 1965.
 That same year he joined the Grand Ole Opry, and he met and became friends with Waylon Jennings after watching one of his shows in Phoenix, Arizona.
 In 1967, he formed his backing band "The Record Men", featuring Johnny Bush, Jimmy Day, Paul English and David Zettner.

-During his first few years on RCA Victor, Nelson had no significant hits, but from November 1966 through March 1969, his singles reached the Top 25 in a consistent manner.
+During his first few years on RCA Victor, Nelson had no significant hits.
+From November 1966 to March 1969, his singles reached the Top 25 in a consistent manner.
 "One in a Row" (#19, 1966), "The Party's Over" (#24 during a 16-week chart run in 1967), and his cover of Morecambe & Wise's "Bring Me Sunshine" (#13, March 1969) were Nelson's best-selling records during his time with RCA.

 By 1970, most of Nelson's songwriting royalties were invested in tours that did not produce significant profits.
 In addition to the problems in his career, Nelson divorced Shirley Collie in 1970.
 In December, his ranch in Ridgetop, Tennessee, burned down.
 He interpreted the incident as a signal for a change.
 He moved to a ranch near Bandera, Texas, and married Connie Koepke.
 In early 1971 his single "I'm a Memory" reached the top 30.
 After he recorded his final RCA single, "Mountain Dew" (backed with "Phases, Stages, Circles, Cycles and Scenes"), in late April 1972, RCA requested that Nelson renew his contract ahead of schedule, with the implication that RCA would not release his latest recordings if he did not.
 Due to the failure of his albums, and particularly frustrated by the reception of Yesterday's Wine, although his contract was not over, Nelson decided to retire from music.